exerceo/quadraticsolver/README.md

 # quadraticsolver
-Quadratic equation solver written in C
+Quadratic equation solver written in C by Alex Ewert and Samuel Lewis.

 ## Building
 To build the project: